OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

 ## Declaring optional parameters

 In Excel for Windows, you can declare optional parameters for your custom functions.
 When a user invokes a function in Excel, optional parameters appear in brackets.
-For example, a function `FOO` with one required parameter called `parameter1` and one optional parameter called `parameter2` would appear as `=FOO(parameter1, [parameter2])` in Excel.
+For example, a function `GETTEMPERATURE` with one required parameter called `zipCode` and one optional parameter called `cityName` would appear as `=GETTEMPERATURE(zipCode, [cityName])` in Excel.

 To make a parameter optional, add `"optional": true` to the parameter in the JSON metadata file that defines the function.
 The following example shows what this might look like for the function `=ADD(first, second, [third])`.
 Notice that the optional `[third]` parameter follows the two required parameters.
 Required parameters will appear first in Excel’s Formula UI.